-Nobody knows for sure whether they will eventually develop Alzheimer’s disease, the leading cause of dementia.
+Researchers still aren’t sure what causes Alzheimer’s disease.
 But certain factors increase your likelihood of developing this incurable disease.
-You can control some factors my making different lifestyle choices.
-Talk to your doctor about what you can do to lower your risk.
+You can control some factors by making different lifestyle choices.
+You should also talk to your doctor about what else you can do to lower your risk.

 Women outnumber men when it comes to Alzheimer’s.
-According to the U.S. National Library of Medicine, a woman’s risk of getting the disease is 1.5 to 3 times higher than a man’s.
+According to one study, a woman’s risk of getting the disease is 1.5 to 3 times higher than a man’s.
 Odds increase after menopause.
 Since women typically live longer than men, and the occurrence of Alzheimer’s increases with age, this could also be a factor.

 Researchers have found two classes of genes related to Alzheimer’s.
 Deterministic genes guarantee that people will develop the disease if they live long enough.
-Usually people with deterministic genes will develop Alzheimer’s in their thirties, forties, or fifties.
-According to the Mayo Clinic, only about 5 percent of people with Alzheimer’s fall into this category.
+Usually people with deterministic genes will develop Alzheimer’s in their 30s, 40s, or 50s.
+The Mayo Clinic estimates that these genes caused the condition in about 5 percent of people with Alzheimer’s.

-People with risk genes may or may not develop the disease, but are more likely to than people without these genes.
+People with risk genes may or may not develop the disease.
+However, they are more likely to develop Alzheimer’s than people without risk genes.
 The gene that’s most commonly correlated with Alzheimer’s is called apolipoprotein E-e4 (APOE-e4).

-Alzheimer’s tends to run in the family.
+Alzheimer’s often runs in the family.
 If you have a parent, sibling, or child with the disease, you’re more likely to develop it yourself.
-Your risk goes up more if multiple family members have Alzheimer’s.
+Your risk goes up if multiple family members have Alzheimer’s.
 This could be due to genes, lifestyle factors, or a combination of both.

-The gene APOE ε4 plays a role here, too.
-APOE ε4 coupled with a family history of the disease significantly increases your risk.
+The gene APOE-e4 plays a role here, too.
+APOE-e4 coupled with a family history of the disease significantly increases your risk.